Frozen Fruit Recall for Hepatitis A Contamination Expands to More Stores

 It's time to check your freezer.

-After the recent Jif peanut butter recall that resulted in a recall of products made with Jif, we were hoping things would quiet down for a bit.
-Unfortunately, if you love to combine fruit or homemade jelly with your peanut butter, you may have cause for concern.
+After the frozen fruit recall linked to Costco from a few days ago, we were hoping things would quiet down for a bit.
+Unfortunately, if you love using frozen fruit for any of your go-to smoothies or meals, you may have cause for concern.

-The Food and Drug Administration (FDA) announced that they’re investigating fresh strawberries in connection with an outbreak of hepatitis A. Here’s what you need to know.
+The Food and Drug Administration (FDA) announced another frozen fruit recall, this time of frozen strawberries and berry blends, in connection to the continuously developing outbreak of hepatitis A. Here’s what you need to know.

-The symptoms of hepatitis A include fatigue, nausea, vomiting, abdominal pain, jaundice, dark urine and pale stool.
+Hepatitis A is a hardy virus, meaning that it can survive being frozen.
+It can also survive for hours on human hands and other surfaces.
+The symptoms of hepatitis A include fever, fatigue, nausea, vomiting, abdominal pain, jaundice, dark urine and pale stool.
 Symptoms can set in anywhere from 15-50 days from exposure.

 How Do I Know If I Bought an Affected Product?

 The affected strawberries were distributed by Willamette Valley Fruit under the brand names of Great Value and Rader Farms.
 More specifically, the following products have been recalled: Great Value Sliced Strawberries, Great Value Mixed Fruit, Great Value Antioxidant Blend, Rader Farms Organic Fresh Start Smoothie Blend and Rader Farms Organic Berry Trio.

 These frozen strawberries have “best by” dates ranging from Dec.
 2023 to Aug.
 2024 and have been sold at numerous grocery stores.
 The stores distributing the strawberries include but are not limited to: